About George Square

 Upcoming Events at George Square

-Shrek The Musical, the all-singing, all-dancing, must-see musical comedy, is coming to the King's Theatre Glasgow this Autumn!
+The life-affirming, song-and-dance-filled, Scottish musical drama, Glasgow Girls is coming to the King's Theatre Glasgow in January!

 Advertise With Us